Backpacking Cookware: Making It All Fit in Your Pack

 Other tips for packing efficiency

-Stowing things in your pots is a no-brainer for condensing your gear load.
+Stowing things in your pot is a no-brainer for condensing your gear load.
 Another way to keep things organized and achieve the perfect gear Tetris is to use stuff sacks and zippered pouches.
-Stuff sacks help you literally shrink the size of soft items like clothing, and allow you to minimize loose items floating in your pack.
+Stuff sacks help you shrink the size of soft items like clothing and allow you to minimize loose items floating in your pack.

-This stuff sack-packing philosophy is great when you have a large, cavernous pack.
+This stuff sack-packing philosophy is especially great when you have a large, cavernous pack.

 Regardless of your pack of choice—giant mountaineering rucksack or tiny bikepacking saddle bag—your cookware should swallow up at least a few items.
 No point in wasting all that oh-so-precious space.